brianhigh/brfss/sql_examples.md

 ## Respondents per Education Level

-Since 2015 has very few respondents in our dataset, we will use as 2014 as the most recent year.
-To get a idea of our sample, we look at education level.
+Look at the number of respondents in 2014 and aggregate by education level.

 ```r